Schirrms/Combodo_Ansible_Demo/README.md

 ### Reading the number of a specific OS Version

 This is a very simple example.
 The OSVersion name is set in the playbook so you don't need any external files.
-Remember that the expected results are on a clean installation of the Combodo's demoset.
+Remember that the expected results are on a clean installation of the Combodo's demo set.

 *** Warning : even if the returning value, `itop_found_items` seems realistically a number, Ansible's set_fact stores the value as a string.
 So, if you want to know if a CI is present, the correct test would be: